cappuu02/Cybersecurity-Sapienza/Network Infrastructures/Polverini/Introduction to Optical Network (Polverini 1-2-3).md

 ![[Network Infrastructures/images/92.png]]

 - different shades (triangle, square, ecc...) are modelling different devices.
 	- square = **OXC** (same function of router: swicthing + routing), is multi port device and has large number of ports.
-OXC is re-configurable, we can change how it works.
-It has many different ports. (mesh topology)
+OXC is re-configurable, we can change how it works. (mesh topology)
 	- Triangle = **OLT** (like an optical link) used at the ends of a p2p to multiplex and demultiplex wavelength.
 It is composed by:
 		- Transponder
 		- Optical Amplifier